 Example 4

-Compose the equations of the tangent plane and the normal to the surface at point .
+Write equations for the tangent plane and normal to the surface at point .

-A small overlay here turned out with symbols - now the letter denotes a point of the plane, but what can you do - such a popular letter ....
+There is a slight overlay here with the notations - now the letter denotes a point on the plane, but what can you do - such a popular letter...

-Decision: we will compose the equation of the desired tangent plane according to the formula:
+Solution: let’s compose the equation of the desired tangent plane using the formula:

-Compute partial derivatives of the 1st order at this point:
+Let's calculate 1st order partial derivatives at this point:

 Thus:

-Let us write the canonical equations of the normal at the point :
+Let us write down the canonical equations of the normal at the point:

 Answer:

-And a final example for a do-it-yourself solution:
+And a final example for your own solution:

 Example 5

-Compose the equations of the tangent plane and the normal to the surface at the point.
+Write down equations for the tangent plane and the normal to the surface at the point.

-The final one is because, in fact, I explained all the technical points and there is nothing special to add.
-Even the functions themselves offered in this task are dull and monotonous - in practice you are almost guaranteed to come across a "polynomial", and in this sense, Example No. 2 with the exponent looks like a "black sheep".
-By the way, it is much more likely to meet a surface given by an equation, and this is another reason why the function was included in the article as the “second number”.
+Final - because I have explained virtually all the technical points and there is nothing special to add.
+Even the functions themselves proposed in this task are dull and monotonous - in practice you are almost guaranteed to come across a “polynomial”, and in this sense, Example No. 2 with an exponent looks like a “black sheep”.
+By the way, it is much more likely to encounter a surface defined by an equation, and this is another reason why the function was included in the article as number two.

-And finally, the promised secret: so how to avoid cramming definitions? (of course, I don’t mean the situation when a student is feverishly cramming something before the exam)
+And finally, the promised secret: so how to avoid cramming definitions?
+(I, of course, do not mean the situation when a student is feverishly cramming something before an exam)

-The definition of any concept/phenomenon/object, first of all, gives an answer to the following question: WHAT IS IT? (who/such/such/such).
-Consciously In answering this question, you should try to reflect significant signs, definitely identifying this or that concept/phenomenon/object.
-Yes, at first it turns out to be somewhat tongue-tied, inaccurate and redundant (the teacher will correct =)), but over time, quite a worthy scientific speech develops.
+The definition of any concept/phenomenon/object, first of all, gives an answer to next question: WHAT IT IS? (who/such/such/are).
+Consciously When answering this question, you should try to reflect significant signs, definitely identifying a particular concept/phenomenon/object.
+Yes, at first it turns out to be somewhat tongue-tied, inaccurate and redundant (the teacher will correct you =)), but over time, quite decent scientific speech develops.

 Practice on the most abstract objects, for example, answer the question: who is Cheburashka?
-It's not so simple ;-) Is it a "fairytale character with big ears, eyes and brown hair"?
-Far and very far from the definition - you never know there are characters with such characteristics ....
-But this is much closer to the definition: "Cheburashka is a character invented by the writer Eduard Uspensky in 1966, which ... (listing the main distinguishing features)".
-Pay attention to how well started
+It's not that simple ;-) This is " fairy tale character With big ears, eyes and brown fur"?
+Far and very far from definition - you never know there are characters with such characteristics...
+But this is much closer to the definition: “Cheburashka is a character invented by the writer Eduard Uspensky in 1966, who ... (list of main distinctive features.
+Notice how well it started

 What else to read